Staff

 Gill Morris

-Gill has over 30 years’ experience in education, beginning her early career as a science teacher in secondary schools in Wlitshire, Kent and London.
+Gill has over 30 years’ experience in education, beginning her early career as a science teacher in secondary schools in Wiltshire, Kent and London.
 After completing a master’s degree in Health Education, Gill worked for a London Council in a range of school and health improvement roles, including advising schools on health and wellbeing, PSHE and Citizenship and equality and managing a Health and Wellbeing Team.
 Gill has also been a PSHE Adviser for the DfE.
 Throughout her career she has championed work in schools to challenge gender stereotypes and promote gender equality.

 Patrons